The Budle Bay Croft Experience – fun to be had by all – inside or out. Our child, couples, and pet friendly holidays are centred around you!

 - Shooting can be arranged – season dependent, or year round at Bywell Shooting Ground

-- Pre-organised boat trips, diving, riding, surfing, riding, walking or foraging tours, treasure trails, fishing, cycling, bike hire and spa treatments – just let us know what you need at the time of booking
+- You can pre-organise your own excursions and adventures including local boat trips, diving, riding, surfing, riding, walking or foraging tours, treasure trails, fishing, cycling, bike hire and spa treatments – just let us

 - Access to The Seahouses Hub for current films with popcorn, beanbags and a glass of vino too if you fancy!